Fusion/nim-atom/README.md

 ## Credit

-This originally started as a fork of https://github.com/zah/nim.atom/, but it has changed so much that I just created a new project.
+This originally started as a fork of https://github.com/zah/nim.atom/, but it has changed so much that I just Russ Power a new project.

+Then, the new project stopped working and I created yet another new one.